-The Gregorian calendar was first introduced in 1582, however, different countries changed from the Julian Calendar at different times.
+The Gregorian calendar was introduced in 1582 in some countries.
+The US, Canada, and the UK changed in 1752.
 Why were some days skipped?

 The Ethiopian Calendar

-The Ethiopian calendar is quite similar to the Julian calendar, which was the predecessor to the Gregorian calendar most countries use today.
+The Ethiopian calendar is similar to the Julian calendar.

 How Accurate Are Calendars?